The author knows a lot about cars and motorcycles, especially older and more affordable ones.

 These are military versions of the popular Chevy / GMC pickups and Blazer/ Jimmy SUVs.
 The running gear is about the best you can get in a Domestic 4x4.
 The GM 6.2 diesel V8 isn't the most popular powerplant in the world, but it has its fans.
 The Turbo 400 Automatic Transmission is great.
 The Dana 60 front axle and 14-bolt G.M. rear axle are well renowned.
 The NP-208 transfer case is beefy.

-They are generally pretty slow in stock form, but are a still a great value.
+They are generally pretty slow in stock form but are still a great value.
 The pickup versions have the same beds as the civilian versions so hauling any pickup bed camper won't be a problem.
-They are fairly common and can be found on Craigslist and Ebay.
+They are fairly common and can be found on Craigslist and eBay.
 If you want to be the first civilian owner of one of these, you can buy direct from the government through the Government Liquidation website list in the links section.